Unipisa/SWHAP-TEMPLATE/.swhap/workbench_final_template_README.md

 [development history](https://github.com/Unipisa/SW_NAME/tree/SourceCode/) can be found in the [SW_NAME repository](https://github.com/Unipisa/SW_NAME).

 This repository was created with the support of the [Software Heritage Acquisition Process Pisa Enactor](https://github.com/Unipisa/SWHAPPE).
-Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/blob/master/README.md) and to the [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf) for more details.
+Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/blob/master/README.md) and the [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf) for more details.

 -------------------